About branches and branch policies

 - Use feature branches for all new features and bug fixes.

 - Merge feature branches into the main branch using pull requests.

 - Keep a high quality, up-to-date main branch.

-A strategy that extends these concepts and avoids contradictions will result in a version control workflow for your team that is consistent and easy to follow.
+A strategy that extends these concepts and avoids contradictions results in a version control workflow for your team that is consistent and easy to follow.

 - Adopt a branching strategy